You probably have questions about COVID-19, and we’re here to help with the answers. You can find more information on the CDC’s COVID-19 website.

-What is the source of COVID-19, and how is it spread?
+What is COVID-19, and how is it spreading?

-Coronavirus is a respiratory (lung) disease caused by a new (novel) virus called COVID-19.
-The most common way for the virus to spread is person-to-person contact, including:
+COVID-19 is a respiratory (lung) disease caused by a new (novel) virus.
+The most common way for the virus to spread is person-to-person transmission, including:

-People with COVID-19 have mild to severe respiratory illness with symptoms of:
+People with COVID-19 have mild to severe symptoms, including some or all of the following:

 What can I do to protect myself?

 - Avoid close contact by practicing social distancing.